etho201/docker-pi-stacks/Git-QRG.md

 git push origin NEWBRANCH
 ```

-### If you already have the repo clones, and branch already exists.
+### If you already have the repo cloned, and branch already exists.
 ```bash
 git checkout master
 git pull